Boeing suspends work at its futuristic NeXt innovation unit

 “Our goal is to move to a full pause as swiftly as possible,” Steve Nordlund, the head of St. Louis-based Boeing NeXt, wrote in an internal letter to his team Tuesday.

-Boeing NeXt was launched at the Farnborough Air Show in 2018, touted as a small, agile division that would focus on future forms of air transportation including urban air taxis, last-mile delivery drones and supersonic aircraft.
+Boeing NeXt was launched at the Farnborough Air Show in 2018, toutedas a small, agile division that would focus on future forms of air transportation, including urban air taxis, last-mile delivery drones and supersonic aircraft.

-It has been developing the broad urban air mobility ecosystem, including the technologies needed to manage a dense city airspace filled with autonomous drones and passenger air taxis.
+It has been developing the broad urban air-mobility ecosystem, including the air traffic control technologies needed to manage a dense city airspace filled with autonomous drones and passenger air taxis.

 The unit employs around 100 people inside Boeing, mostly in St. Louis and some in the Puget Sound area.
 It has joint ventures or investments with three external companies that are also now being assessed.

-Nordlund’s letter indicated that the pandemic-driven cash crisis is squeezing Boeing’s revenue-generating core businesses too much to sustain the former level of investment in peripheral projects.
+Nordlund’s letter indicated that the pandemic-driven cash crisis is squeezing Boeing’s revenue-generating core businesses too much to sustain the former level of investment in peripheral research.

 “Organizations like these only have the privilege to exist when you have a healthy core business,” he told the NeXt team.